Nuvemshop, a Latin American answer to Shopify, raises $30 million – TechCrunch

 Finally, the company intends to offer a broader array of financial services.
 It already offers payment processing, but will look to develop additional services around lending based on revenue.

-Like Shopify, Nuvemshop provides a necessary ballast to the big e-commerce aggregation sites like MercadoLibre and Amazon .
+Like Shopify, Nuvemshop provides a necessary ballast to the big e-commerce aggregation sites like MercadoLibre and Amazon.
 “Everything they do they try to optimize for the buyer,” Sosa said.
 That places incredible pricing pressure on retailers and Nuvemshop offers a direct sales alternative, with lower fees, according to Sosa.

-The pent up demand that Sosa sees, is fairly astonishing.
+The pent-up demand that Sosa sees, is fairly astonishing.

 “People are talking about e-commerce penetration going from [roughly] 10% over total retail sales to [roughly] 20%, as it has happened in other countries.
 We see it differently, as we envision a massive disruption around commerce in the next 15 years, and are pretty confident that [roughly] 90% of retail will be somehow tech-enabled,” said Sosa, in a statement.